openshift-knative/serverless-operator/README.md

 The repository itself depends on the respective upstream releases.
-The `openshift-knative-operator` for example is straightly build from vendoring the upstream opeartor and the tests heavily rely on upstream clients, APIs and helpers.
+The `openshift-knative-operator` for example is straightly build from vendoring the upstream operator and the tests heavily rely on upstream clients, APIs and helpers.

 To update the dependencies, update the `KN_VERSION` variable in [`update-deps.sh`](./hack/update-deps.sh).
 Then run `./hack/update-deps.sh --upgrade`